BDC Hamburger Icon

 3. Minimize distractions.

 Optimizing productivity means getting the most out of working hours, so it’s crucial for employees to minimize distractions.
 During weekly check-ins, ask team members to list their most intrusive tasks.
 Talk about those duties and distractions and what might make them feel less burdensome.
-Tools such as white noise may help workers maintain their focus, but you can strategize together to find the best solution for each employee.
+Tools such as white noise machines may help workers maintain their focus, but you can strategize together to find the best solution for each employee.

 4. Create a comfortable workspace.

 No one can be productive when they feel uncomfortable and fidgety.
 That’s why it’s vital for remote employees to create a comfortable workspace.
-Ideally, this would be in a quiet area of the person’s home, but even if they’re working at the kitchen table, they need to maximize the environment.
+Ideally, this would be in a quiet area of the person’s home.
+But, even if they’re working at the kitchen table, they need to maximize the environment.
 The computer screen should be set at eye level, and their chair should have adequate back support.
 Again, use your weekly check-in to ask about each employee’s at-home workspace and if there is anything you can do to make it more comfortable.

 5. Define boundaries.